DanielAdeyemi/Epicodus_Project5/README.md

 ## *Description*:
 ***Ever wondered how old are you on different planets?
 Well, it's time to find out by using our Galactic Age Calculator***
 ### This web page will determines a male user's age based on a planet's solar years (Mercury, Venus, Mars, Jupiter) and also calculate life expectancy on these planets based on gender.
+Average life expectancy being used: male - 76, female - 81 (*according to 2020 statistics in USA*)

 ## *Whiteboard of Business Logic*
 ![img](src/assets/wb_project5.png)